 Now your bin is ready, you can start choosing the ingredients for your compost!

 Nitrogen can be found in organic household waste such as vegetable peels, grass cuttings, or leftover coffee grinds.
 Ingredients that provide carbon include dead leaves, waste paper, and twigs.
-Therefore, using a mix of both these green and brown waste materials will help to keep the organisms in your bin alive, and allow them to break down all these ingredients into usable compost.
+Therefore, using a mix of both these green and brown waste materials will help to keep the organisms in your bin alive and allow them to break down all these ingredients into usable compost.

 Compost Care

-As well as choosing the correct ingredients for your compost, there are a few other ways you can help the process along.
+In addition to choosing the correct ingredients for your compost, there are a few other ways you can help the process along.

 Using Your Compost